Create a stunning seafood dinner in less than 30 minutes with this easy grilled salmon in foil with citrus and herbs.

 The assembly steps were incredibly easy.
 Right?
 You can even do that in advance and leave the salmon in the fridge, until you’re ready to cook dinner.

 Then, once you’re ready, light the grill to medium heat (about 350F degrees).
-Simply slide the fish-topped pieces of foil right onto the grill.
+Simply slide the fish-topped pieces of foil right onto the grill grates.

 two salmon fillets topped with citrus, herbs and nuts on foil on grill.

-Note: the thinner portions of the fillet will cook more quickly than the thicker end.
-That’s why I always double check to make sure it reaches that USDA safe zone of 145F degrees.
+PRO TIP: the thinner portions of the fillet will cook more quickly than the thicker end.
+That's why I always use a meat thermometer to make sure it reaches that USDA safe zone of 145F degrees.

 salmon on foil on grill with white oozing out.

 That’s all there is to it.
-You can slide these babies right over to the dinner table for an incredible presentation.
+You can slide these babies right over to the dinner table with a large spatula for an incredible presentation.
 I like to hit them with a little melted butter, a pinch of cayenne and some flaked sea salt, just to finish them off.

 This method works on any grill or in the oven.
 It’s especially great at campgrounds or community picnic areas, when you’re not 100% sure about the cleanliness of the grill.
-The Reynolds Wrap® Non-Stick Foil will protect your food, and it makes cleanup as easy as this recipe.
+The aluminum foil will protect your food, and it makes cleanup as easy as this recipe.

 two salmon fillets topped with citrus, herbs and nuts on foil.